Positivity criteria for log canonical divisors and hyperbolicity

 Suppose further that $d = 1$.
 Then these curves $\ell_t$ are irreducible components of the fibres of $g_{|E} : E \to g(E)$.
 Hence we may assume that this family $\{\ell_t\}$ is independent of the $\varepsilon$.
 Let $\varepsilon \to 0$.
 The lemma follows. \end{proof}

 We remark that Lemma~\ref{length} holds without the assumption that $d=1$.
-This can be extracted from \cite[Theorem 10-3-1]{Matsuki} after replacing definition of dlt there by ours, which is that of \cite{KM}, and using \cite[Theorem 1-2-5]{KaMaMa} to drop the $\Q$-factorial assumption there.
+This can be extracted from \cite[Theorem 10-3-1]{Matsuki} after replacing the definition of dlt there by our more standard one, which is that in \cite{KM}, and using \cite[Theorem 1-2-5]{KaMaMa} to drop the $\Q$-factorial assumption there.